-From mountains to coastlines and from bush to beach, we've got some of the best lookouts along the South Coast of NSW.
-Whether you're searching for the perfect spot to watch the whales or a view that you can share with your four-legged friend, you'll find it all on our lookouts list below.
+From mountains to coastlines and from bush to beach, we’ve got some of the best lookouts on the South Coast.
+Whether you’re searching for the perfect spot to watch the whales or a view that you can share with your four-legged friend, you’ll find it all on our list below.

 1. Crookhaven Heads

 Located on the south side of the entrance to the Shoalhaven River just east of Nowra, Crookhaven Heads Lighthouse is a new, brick building that was created to replace the original, timber lighthouse in 1904.
-It is currently closed to the public but the views from the surrounding lookouts are fantastic and worth exploring.
-It's a picturesque spot to settle and watch the tide roll in, catch a glimpse of migrating whales or gaze over to Greenwell Point and Cullenghutti at sunset.
+Whilst access to the inside of the lighthouse is restricted, the views from the surrounding lookouts are fantastic and worth exploring.
+It’s a picturesque spot to settle and watch the tide roll in, catch a glimpse of migrating whales or gaze over to Greenwell Point and Cullenghutti at sunset.

 2. Warden Head

-This Ulladulla lighthouse is currently closed for renovations but still a great spot to soak up spectacular ocean views that stretch from Jervis Bay to Bawley Point.
-Warden Head Lighthouse is a local favourite spot for whale watching during the May - November migration season.
-It's an excellent vantage point and there's ample opportunity to get some stunning photos here.
+The Ulladulla lighthouse is a great spot to soak up spectacular ocean views that stretch from Jervis Bay to Bawley Point.
+Warden Head Lighthouse is a local favourite spot for whale watching during the May – November migration season.
+It’s an excellent vantage point and there’s ample opportunity to get some stunning photos here.

 3. Point Perpendicular